-Diabetes is a serious condition that needs to carefully managed and controlled with medication and good care.
+Diabetes is a serious condition that needs to be carefully managed and controlled with medication and good care.
 However, being aware of the early warning signs and symptoms of diabetes can help you get a head start on seeking the help you need.
-In our animation, 'How much do you know about diabetes?', find out more about these warning signs.
+Find out more about these warning signs in our video 'How much do you know about diabetes?'.

-In the case of Type 1 diabetes, the system attacks cells in the pancreas (responsible for producing insulin to process blood sugar) causing damage or even destruction of those cells.
-This in turn means that the pancreas cannot produce insulin and this leads to excess sugar in the blood.
+In the case of type 1 diabetes, the system attacks cells in the pancreas (responsible for producing insulin to process blood sugar) causing damage or even destruction of those cells.
+This in turn means that the pancreas cannot produce insulin leading to excess sugar in the blood.

 Gestational diabetes affects women during pregnancy when unusually high levels of glucose are developed within the blood.
 The amount of glucose in the blood is usually controlled by insulin, a hormone produced by the pancreas, but during pregnancy your body becomes more resistant to the hormone so that the extra glucose and other nutrients are able to pass to the unborn baby and help it grow.